St. Patrick’s Day Promotions From Bagwell Promotions

 On Saint Patrick’s Day, it is customary to wear shamrocks, green clothing, or green accessories.
 Saint Patrick is said to have used the shamrock, a three-leaved plant, to explain the Holy Trinity to the pagan Irish.
 This story first appears in writing in 1726, though it may be older.
 In pagan Ireland, three was a significant number, and the Irish had many triple deities, which may have aided St Patrick in his evangelization efforts.
 Patricia Monaghan says there is no evidence that the shamrock was sacred to the pagan Irish.

 The color green was further associated with Ireland when the Irish Catholic Confederation used the green harp flag.
 Green ribbons and shamrocks have been worn on St Patrick’s Day since at least the 1680s.[ The Friendly Brothers of St Patrick, an Irish fraternity founded in about 1750, adopted green as its color.
 However, when the Order of St. Patrick—an Anglo-Irish chivalric order—was founded in 1783, it adopted blue as its color, which led to blue being associated with St Patrick.
-During the 1790s, green would become associated with Irish nationalism due to its use by the United Irishmen.
+During the 1790s, green became associated with Irish nationalism due to its use by the United Irishmen.